A geometric model for the module category of a skew-gentle algebra: Geometric interpretation of modules

 \end{definition}

+The notion of completion of curves will be used to define permissible curves (Definition~\ref{def:permissible}) and to describe the middle terms of certain Auslander-Reiten sequences (Theorem~\ref{thm:tau} and Remark~\ref{rmk:AR}).

-\begin{definition}[Tagged permissible curves] A curve $\gamma$ on $\surf$ is called \emph{permissible} with respect to $\TT$ if the following conditions hold. \begin{enumerate} \item[(P1)] The starting/ending segment of $\gamma$ has one of the forms shown in Figure~\ref{fig:ro}, where the red arcs are in $\TT$ or boundary segments. \item[(P2)] If $\gamma$ crosses consecutively two sides $x,y$ of a region $\Delta$ of $\TT$, then $x,y$ are neighboring sides and $\gamma$ cuts out an angle of $\Delta$ as shown in Figure~\ref{fig:local tri}. \item[(T1)] The curve $\gamma$ does not cut out a once-punctured monogon by its self-intersection, see Figure~\ref{fig:permissible}; \item[(T2)] If $\gamma(0),\gamma(1)\in\PP$, then the completion $\overline\gamma$ is not a proper power of a closed curve in the sense of the multiplication in the fundamental group of $S$. \end{enumerate} We denote by $\PS$ the set of permissible curves.
+\begin{definition}[Tagged permissible curves] A curve $\gamma$ on $\surf$ is called \emph{permissible} with respect to $\TT$ if the following conditions hold. \begin{enumerate} \item[\namedlabel{itm:t1}{(T1)}] The starting/ending segment of $\gamma$ has one of the forms shown in Figure~\ref{fig:ro}, where the red curves lie in $\TT$ or are boundary segments. \item[\namedlabel{itm:t2}{(T2)}] If $\gamma$ crosses consecutively two sides $x,y$ of a region $\Delta$ of $\TT$, then $x,y$ are neighboring sides and $\gamma$ cuts out an angle of $\Delta$ as shown in Figure~\ref{fig:local tri}. \item[\namedlabel{itm:p1}{(P1)}] The curve $\gamma$ does not cut out a once-punctured monogon by its self-intersection, see Figure~\ref{fig:permissible}; \item[\namedlabel{itm:p2}{(P2)}] If $\gamma(0),\gamma(1)\in\PP$ then the completion $\overline{\gamma}$ is not a proper power of a closed curve in the sense of the multiplication in the quotient of the fundamental group of $\surf$ by the squares of simple closed curves that encloses a puncture. \end{enumerate} We denote by $\PS$ the set of permissible curves.

 A \emph{tagged permissible curve} on $\surf$ is a pair $(\gamma,\kappa)$, where $\gamma\in\PS$ and is a map.
 The \emph{inverse} of a tagged permissible curve $(\gamma,\kappa)$ is $(\gamma^{-1},\kappa^{-1})$, where $\gamma^{-1}(t)=\gamma(1-t)$ and $\kappa^{-1}(t)=1-\kappa(t)$.
 Let $\PTS$ denote the set of (representatives of) equivalence classes of tagged permissible curves on $\surf$ under taking inverse. \end{definition}